duanecilliers/simple-section-navigation/readme.txt

 1. Determine whether the widget should appear even if the section only has one page (the top level)
 1. Provide a list of pages to exclude from the output
 1. Determine whether the section navigation should still appear when viewing excluded pages
+1. Use a specific widget title (i.e. In This Section), or just use the top level page title
 1. Determine whether the section title should be linked
 1. Determine page sort order (defaults to menu order)